asimondev/oracle-scripts/README.md

     export TMPDIR=/tmp
     umask 022

 The recommended way is to use different groups for oracle user.
 But some DBAs prefer to use oinstall & dba or just dba group.
 Use the option **-g** in such a case.
+If you have some specific groups, you should choose *custom* group option and modify this **install_base.sh** script.

 The first Oracle database installation on the server does not have */etc/oraInst.loc* file.
 In this case you should use **-v** option to set the Oracle Inventory directory.